 If you take the dinner and ghost tour option, it's fun to get dressed up for the meal, but be sure your shoes are comfortable.
 As on any of their tours, you'll climb a lot of stairs — and walk a long way.

-Some of the places you'll visit, which are said to be the ship's most haunted parts, include the propeller box, engine room, boiler room, cargo hold and first class swimming pool.
+Some of the places you'll visit, which are said to be the ship's most haunted parts, include the propeller box, engine room, boiler room, cargo hold, and first-class swimming pool.

-Searching for Ghosts at the Queen Mary
+Searching for Ghosts

 You can go ghost hunting on the Queen Mary with their resident ship para investigator, ParaXplorer Project founder Matthew Schulz.
 You will use handheld monitoring equipment and participate in group Electronic Voice Phenomenon recording sessions while exploring the ship.